DavidTWhitlatch/Sudo-Dungeon/README.md

 }
 ```

 Once all of the monsters on the board have been subdued, the exit 'portal' is opened and the level can be completed.
 I simply have a variable to hold a value for 'closed' and 'opened'.
-When the monstar array is equal to zero, the portal is set to open.
+When the monster array is equal to zero, the portal is set to open.
-I also wanted to added items to my game. right now there are only two items available for pick up: potions and shortswords. whenever the player collects a treasure chest from the board, they are given a random item. potions have a 70% chance to drop and short swords have the remaining 30%.
+I also wanted to added items to my game. right now there are only two items available for pick up: potions and short swords. whenever the player collects a treasure chest from the board, they are given a random item. potions have a 70% chance to drop and short swords have the remaining 30%.

 There are three overlays that the player can reach.
 They can open an 'Inventory' overlay with 'I' which will show them how many options they have available to them.
 The other two are 'game over' overlays when the player either dies or completes the level.